Successfully applying for a co-op scholarship could do much more for you than simply covering your costs.

 There are benefits to just applying for a co-op scholarship

-Putting yourself forward for the co-op scholarships and completing the application will give you invaluable experience in completing intricate applications and doing well at interviews.
+Putting yourself forward for Co-op Scholarships and completing the application will give you invaluable experience in completing intricate applications and doing well at interviews.

-In some cases, if you’re application isn’t successful but the panel were impressed by your application, they could suggest alternative scholarships and programs to apply for.
+In some cases, if your application isn’t successful but the panel were impressed by your application, they could suggest alternative scholarships and programs to apply for.

 So what’s the catch?

-Being granted on of these highly prized co-op scholarships you’ll be expected to take your studies seriously.
+If you’re granted one of these highly prized Co-op Scholarships you’ll be expected to take your studies seriously.